dagster-io/dagster/MIGRATION.md

 When new releases include breaking changes or deprecations, this document describes how to migrate.

+## Migrating to 1.0

+- Dagster's legacy APIs, which were marked "legacy" in 0.13.0, have been removed.
+This includes `@solid`, `SolidDefinition`, `@pipeline`, `PipelineDefinition`, `@composite_solid`, `CompositeSolidDefinition`, `ModeDefinition`, `PresetDefinition`, `pipeline_failure_sensor`, `@hourly_schedule`, `@daily_schedule`, `@weekly_schedule`, `@monthly_schedule`.
+[Here is a guide](https://docs.dagster.io/0.15.6/guides/dagster/graph_job_op) to migrating from the legacy APIs to the stable APIs.
+- In an upcoming 1.x release, we plan to make a change that renders values supplied to `configured` in Dagit.
+Up through this point, values provided to `configured` have not been sent anywhere outside the process where they were used.
+This change will mean that, like other places you can supply configuration, `configured` is not a good place to put secrets: **You should not include any values in configuration that you don't want to be stored in the Dagster database and displayed inside Dagit.**

 ## Migrating to 0.15.0

 All items below are breaking changes unless marked with *(deprecation)*.